 As of this writing, MarginNote 3 is only available for macOS and iOS.

 MarginNote 3 can be also found in Setapp.
-Setapp is a subscription service that costs $9.99 every month and gives you freedom to access hundreds of great Mac apps, including MarginNote 3.
+Setapp is a subscription service that costs $9.99 every month and gives you free access to hundreds of great Mac apps, including MarginNote 3.
 It also has 7 days free trial.

 If you love to read books and also take notes, MarginNote opens lots of possibilities for organization and creative notetaking.
 It’s a very powerful app.